Representation Learning for Sequential Volumetric Design Tasks: Introduction

 \section{Introduction}

-Many architectural design tasks are essentially sequential in nature, which requires numerous iterations and is often time-consuming.
-Additionally, there is a lack of tools that can help a designer with some initial realistic designs to make design iterations fast.
+Many design tasks are essentially sequential in nature, which requires numerous iterations and is often time-consuming due to the use of heuristics or manual approaches \cite{Peters, rahman2021predicting, shergadwala2018quantifying}.
+We argue that the sequential approach to engineering design is particularly useful and convenient not only from the technical perspective but also from the design perspective.
+The sequential approach can allow human designers to understand, intervene and modify an existing design and thus have the potential to accelerate the design pipeline by a large margin.
+In this study, our core motivation is to develop neural network models that can learn complex sequential design representations and thus accelerate downstream design automation tasks.
+While heuristic methods are the industry standard in engineering design, our learning-based sequential design systems can provide two major benefits over heuristics and manual approaches; 1) sequential generation of novel designs that can be used by a human expert designer for early design motivations or prototyping, and 2) creating design automation tools such as design evaluation.
+As a motivating example of sequential design, we demonstrate our ideas on architectural design which requires iterative modifications to match desired specifications.
+Additionally, there is a lack of tools that can help a designer with some initial realistic designs to make design iterations fast \cite{nauata2020house, chang2021building}.
 Here we explore a learning-based approach for evaluating and generating complex design tasks.
 We specifically focus on the challenging task of sequential volumetric designs, a crucial step in professional building design.
 Volumetric design is a complex process that requires a multitude of manual efforts from expert designers.
 Several efforts have been made to automatically generate reasonable volumetric designs~\cite{chang2021building}.
 Unfortunately, the quality of the generated design solution varies, and evaluating a design solution requires either a prohibitively comprehensive set of metrics or expensive human expertise.
-Here our aim is to learn the underlying latent representation for such design tasks from a collection of high-performing sequential volumetric design data.
+Here we aim to develop neural network models that can learn the underlying latent representation for such design tasks from a collection of high-performing sequential volumetric design data.
 We argue that this perspective on data-driven modeling of the sequential design procedure has several advantages due to the following reasons.
 First, from the workflow perspective, the existing solutions usually don't reveal the decision-making process, which creates a barrier to human-AI interaction.
 Second, this idea opens up new possibilities to build AI-assisted sequential generative design tools that can incorporate expert feedback to fine-tune the design.
-Inspired by the success of Transformer-based models in the field of natural language processing (NLP)~\cite{brown2020language, devlin2018bert} and computer vision (CV)~\cite{bao2021beit, he2022masked}, we make the first endeavor to explore the idea of latent representation learning for sequential volumetric design, where the inputs are a sequence of voxel-based representations.
+Inspired by the success of Transformer-based models in the field of natural language processing (NLP)~\cite{brown2020language, devlin2018bert} and computer vision (CV)~\cite{bao2021beit, DosovitskiyB0WZ21}, we make the first endeavor to explore the idea of latent representation learning for sequential volumetric design, where the inputs are a sequence of voxel-based representations.
 Our key motivation is to use the learned representations for several crucial downstream tasks, such as reconstruction, preference evaluation, and auto-completion.
 We utilize self-attention layers from transformer models for these sequential tasks.
-To the best of our knowledge, this is one of the first attempts to encode design sequences into a latent representation and use multi-head self-attention-based models for design sequence generation.
-Our contributions can be summarized as the following: \begin{itemize} \item We present a novel `sequential volumetric design' dataset and develop a self-attention-based encoder-decoder model to learn the latent representation of this dataset \item We demonstrate the effectiveness of the learned representations for autocompletion and reconstruction of design sequences \item We introduce and develop a preference model architecture that can provide preference over two volumetric design sequences by combining representation learning and flow-based density estimation \end{itemize}
+Our contributions can be summarized as the following: